sdvdxl/influxdb.com/content/docs/v0.9/query_language/schema_exploration.md

 Only the measurement `h2o_quality` contains the tag set `randtag = 1`.

 ## Explore tag keys with SHOW TAG KEYS
-`SHOW TAG KEYS` returns the tag keys associated with each measurement and takes the following form, where the `FROM` clause is optional:
+`SHOW TAG KEYS` returns the [tag keys](../concepts/glossary.html#tag-key) associated with each measurement and takes the following form, where the `FROM` clause is optional:
 ```sql
 SHOW TAG KEYS FROM <measurement_name>
 ```

-Return all tag keys that are in the database `water`:
+Return all tag keys that are in the database `NOAA_water_database`:
 ```sql
 > SHOW TAG KEYS
 ```

-CLI return:
+CLI response:
 ```sh
 name: average_temperature
 -------------------------